-3. Expenses related to core school operations are supplemented by the PTA and/or other fundraising efforts.
-Participants noted that their PTAs provided funding to fulfill a variety of needs including purchasing supplies for the school nurse, technological devices and online resources, and other school
+3. Expenses related to core school operations are supplemented by the PTA and/or other fundraising.

+Families noted that Hillsborough County PTAs provided funding for a variety of needs including purchasing supplies for the school nurse, technological devices, online resources, and other school supplies.